 Reading Informational Text See Benchmarks for Excellent Student Thinking 5.R.2.1, 5.R.2.2, 5.R.2.3, 5.R.2.4 Indicator Below Expectations At/Near Expectations Above Expectations Talk about the central idea (important idea) and which details from the text helped your learner identify the central idea.
 Talk about why the author wrote about the topic and/or the author's perspective (how an author feels about a topic).
 Track the development of a simple argument (e.g., How does the argument develop throughout the text?).
 Talk about evidence that supports an author's specific claim (major point).
 Explain how specific details contribute and support the central idea (important idea).
-Explain why the author wrote about the topic and/or the author's perspective (how an author feels about a topic).
+Explain how the author develops the purpose and/or the author's perspective (how an author feels about a topic).
 Track the development of a simple argument (e.g., How does the argument develop throughout the text?).
-Identify a specific claim (major point) with clearly stated evidence and/or reasoning.
+Identify a specific claim (major point) with clearly stated evidence and/or reasoning. understand the overall meaning of the text.
 Explain how complex details contribute and support the implied central idea(s) (important ideas).
-Analyze why the author wrote about the topic and the perspective (author's feelings) toward a topic.
+Analyze how the author develops the purpose and the perspective (author's feelings) toward a topic.
 Track the development of an argument and explain how and why the author's use of evidence and reasoning supports the multiple claims (major point) (e.g., How does the argument develop throughout the text?).